kHarshit/kHarshit.github.io/_posts/2019-04-19-introduction-to-automatic-speech-recognition.md

 date: 2019-04-19
 categories: [Speech Recognition]
 mathjax: true
+excerpt: "The fundamentals of Automatic Speech Recognition (ASR), acoustic models, Hidden Markov Models, and how Bayes' rule drives decoding."
 ---

 The Automatic Speech Recognition (ASR) systems are widely used nowadays.
 Some of the most notable uses include Siri, Alexa Google Assistant, Cortana, etc. Let's understand the fundamentals of ASR.